StefanHristov1997/StefanHristov/README.md

 # 💫 About Me:
 💻 I am currently studying software engineering at Software University. <br>
 👨‍🎓 Bachelor's degree from University of National and World Economy. <br>
-👨‍💼 Two years of experience as a technical assistant operational control. <br>
+👨‍💼 Two years of experience as a Technical Assistant - Operational control. <br>
 🕵️ I am interested in learning new things related to technology. <br>
 🧑‍🤝‍🧑 I love football, fitness and good company. <br>